Norfolk, Connecticut, United States of America: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Make sure to get the necessary kind.
-The majority of adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Make sure to find the right type.
+Many adapters currently sold are just plugs and require your devices to adjust the voltage themselves.
 If yours can't do that they could get destroyed.
-This one is sufficent for most places.
+This one works in most places.

 • Luggage scale to avoid fees